fzerorubigd/zacman/README.md

 you can save snapshots from your current bundles and restore them when you want to.

 ```
-antigo snapshot A_NAME
+zacman snapshot A_NAME

-antigo restore A_NAME
+zacman restore A_NAME
 ```

 ### Final touch : Compile

 After any change to bundles, you need to compile things.
 ```
-antigo compile
+zacman compile
 ```

 ## .zshrc